ConfigHubPub/Docs/documentation/pages/getting_started/install.rst

 The ConfigHub server application has the following prerequisites:

 * Some modern Linux distribution (Debian Linux, Ubuntu Linux, or CentOS recommended)
-* MySQL 5.0 or later (latest stable version is recommended)
+* MySQL 5 or PostgreSQL 9 or later (latest stable version is recommended)
 * Oracle Java SE 8 or later (latest stable update is recommended)